avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 # Phony targets

-In our makefile, each rule's target is the name of a file that is built when when the rule's command is executed.
+In our current makefile, each rule's target is the name of a file that is built when when the rule's command is executed.
 For example, in the following rule:

 ```makefile
 intmath.o: intmath.c intmath.h